Counseling Psychology Program

 To satisfy requirements in the Counseling Program Core Areas, students must enroll in 27 hours of Applied Area courses (e.g., Theories and Techniques of Psychotherapy, Vocational Psychology, Counseling and Psychotherapy with Special Populations, Seminar in Professional Ethics); 6 hours of Assessment Area courses (e.g., Objective Personality Assessment); and a minimum of 3 hours of electives (e.g., Neuropsychological Assessment, Group Psychotherapy, Cognitive Behavioral Therapy).

 In addition, students enroll for credits for their practicum, pre-doctoral internship, second-year research project, and dissertation.
 Overall, a minimum of 102 credit hours (does not include practicum hours) are required for the doctoral degree in Counseling Psychology.
-See a complete list and description of our curriculum requirements in the Counseling Psychology Handbook located online by clicking here on this link.
+See a complete list and description of our curriculum requirements in the Counseling Psychology Handbook.

 During their first year in the doctoral program, Counseling Psychology students are encouraged to begin learning about research opportunities in the department.
 Students are especially encouraged to learn about their advisor's research activities, and to participate in research meetings with other students that may be sponsored by faculty.
 Additionally, students enroll in the Research Methods course for Counseling Psychology students during the spring semester of their first year.
 In this course, students learn fundamental and advanced techniques of the research enterprise as related to the field of Counseling Psychology.
 As a typical final course project, students are encouraged to develop a rough proposal for a research project that may serve as their second-year project.